tradingview/rest_integrations_docs/source/index.rst

 :doc:`Data integration <data/index>`
   Here you can read about data integration.
 This section helps you manipulate data permissions, set up a list of instruments and stream of price.

+:doc:`Data integration tests <data_tests/index>`
+  Here you can find a description of the tests that should be passed during the data integration phase.

 :doc:`FAQ <FAQ>`
   There are short answers for simple questions and links to sections that answer complex questions.